neondatabase/website/content/docs/tutorials/neon-prisma-tutorial.md

 ## Conclusion

 Congratulations!
 You have successfully connected a Prisma project to a Neon database and performed your first migration.
-You have learned how to create a Neon project, deploy a TypeScript sample project and set up Prisma, and perform a migration using Prisma Migrate.
+You have learned how to create a Neon project, set up Prisma, and perform a migration using Prisma Migrate.

 ## Next Steps

- If you would like to explore how to send queries to your database with Prisma Client, refer to the [Prisma Quickstart](https://www.prisma.io/docs/getting-started/quickstart).
-[Part 4: Explore how to send queries to your database with Prisma Client](https://www.prisma.io/docs/getting-started/quickstart#4-explore-how-to-send-queries-to-your-database-with-prisma-client), walks you through those steps, building on setup you've performed in this tutorial.
+ If you would like to explore how to send queries to your database with Prisma Client, refer to [Part 4: Explore how to send queries to your database with Prisma Client](https://www.prisma.io/docs/getting-started/quickstart#4-explore-how-to-send-queries-to-your-database-with-prisma-client) in the Prisma Quickstart, which walks you through those steps, building upon setup you've performed in this tutorial.

 ## Need help?